-Cochlear implants — which bypass damaged or nonworking parts of the inner ear — can improve hearing for anyone with hearing loss that can’t be adequately managed with conventional hearing aids.
+Cochlear implants — which bypass damaged or nonworking parts of the inner ear — can improve hearing for people with hearing loss that can't be adequately managed with conventional hearing aids.

 Cochlear implants are electronic devices that convert acoustic sounds into electrical pulses that stimulate the auditory nerve directly.
 The pulses, which are organized like the keys of a piano, are delivered to points along the inner ear.